v0x76/textgame/README.md

 # textgame

-A short story developed in javascript.
+A short story with extra juice using javascript.